Tennis 'must improve player-Grand Slam relations'

 "Wimbledon's one of the most iconic tournaments in the world.
 Everybody wants to try figure out a solution."

-Anderson is still president of the ATP players council despite his retirement, although he is expecting to vacate his role in the future.
+Anderson is still president of the ATP player council despite his retirement, although he is expecting to vacate his role in the future.

-"When I retired, I let the council know, and was saying: 'If I'm not there, it's probably time for me to step off'.
+"When I retired, I let the council know, and was saying, 'If I'm not there, it's probably time for me to step off'.
 But we saw that even though I'm not on the tour, the amount of time I've spent with all these different topics [has given me] a lot of experience.

 "So I was like, 'I'd be happy to continue and provide as much help and advice that I can'.
-I'm always passionate about helping the players and so even though I'm not actively playing, I'm still involved, at least for this next little while trying to still give the players a voice and still push their agenda."
+I'm always passionate about helping the players and so even though I'm not actively playing, I'm still involved, at least for this next little while, trying to still give the players a voice and still push their agenda."